Nothing Has Changed: Critical reception

-Despite its acclaim, the collection was criticised for the exclusion of tracks Bowie recorded with the rock band Tin Machine.
-Regarding the exclusion, Holowitz stated, "It's a logical omission but still a segment of his oeuvre that deserves at least a nod."
-Lukowski felt that the absence of Tin Machine was the collection's "only real fault", while Wolk agreed that the exclusion was a weak point.
-Wolk was further disappointed with the absence of tracks such as "Suffragette City", "DJ" and "John, I'm Only Dancing".
+Despite its acclaim, the collection was criticised for excluding tracks Bowie recorded with the rock band Tin Machine.
+Holowitz stated, "It's a logical omission but still a segment of his oeuvre that deserves at least a nod."
+Lukowski felt that the absence of Tin Machine was the collection's "only real fault".
+Wolk was further disappointed with the absence of tracks such as "Suffragette City", "D.J." and "John, I'm Only Dancing".
 Some reviewers agreed that certain eras of Bowie's career, including the Berlin Trilogy, were under-represented.
-Sawdey noted the absence of more Berlin tracks a disappointment, especially when compared to including rarities from the unreleased Toy project.
+Sawdey believed the lack of more Berlin tracks was a disappointment, especially when compared to including rarities from the then-unreleased Toy project.
 Erlewine also felt the Ziggy Stardust years were under-represented.
 Both Wolk and Horowitz also criticised the inclusion of the collaboration "Dancing in the Street".
 Some reviewers found the collection's title ironic, as throughout Bowie's long career, everything changed.